-All adults who will have repeated contact with players must apply to be a volunteer.
+All adults who will have repeated contact with players on the field or in the dugout must complete the online volunteer application.
+If you will not be on the field or in the dugout with the players, it is not necessary for you to complete the application.
 Once we receive your information we will perform background checks and all approved volunteers will receive an ID badge.
 If we don't already have a copy of a valid government-issued ID, such as a driver license, before receiving your badge we'll ask to scan a copy of the ID.

 Before applying be sure and check out the list of Frequently Asked Questions about volunteering at LCB you see below.